-Are you trying to find time to work on an article or book chapter?
+Are you trying to find time to work on an article, a book, or any another writing project that needs your attention?
 Join us for the annual Faculty Writing Retreat.

-Each summer, the Library hosts this free, five-day retreat on campus for University of Guelph faculty working on scholarly writing projects.
-You will be provided with a quiet, comfortable, fully wired space, as well as focused time in which to write.
+Each summer, Writing Services hosts this free, five-day retreat on campus for University of Guelph faculty and staff working on scholarly writing projects.
+You will be provided with a quiet, comfortable space, as well as focused time in which to write.
+For this upcoming year, Writing Services will hold the retreat in collaboration with the Office of Research.

-The retreat will offer an opportunity to build a supportive writing group with colleagues from across the university and to join in group discussions on writing and publishing.
-Individual consultations will also be available.
+The retreat offers an opportunity to build a supportive writing group with colleagues from across the university and to join in group discussions on writing and publishing.
+You can participate in optional workshops on writing strategies and project management.
+Plus, individual consultations will also be available with writing specialists and research librarians.

-To participate, you must be working on a specific writing project and be at a stage at which focused writing time makes sense (i.e., finished your research).
-Participants must also be able to attend all five days of the retreat.
+To participate, you must be a faculty member or staff working on a specific writing project and be at a stage at which focused writing time makes sense (i.e., finished your research).
+Participants should be available to attend all five days of the retreat.

 Register online through the Library Events Calendar.

-Registration will be limited to 25 faculty members on a first-come, first-served basis.
+Registration closes on April 27 and will be limited to a first-come, first-served basis.

 “This is one of the best weeks of my year.
 Seriously.
 I will come back every year.
 I would LOVE if you had them three times a year.”